 Scientists, researchers collecting wastewater to test for COVID

-MADISON, Wis. — The Coronavirus has been the number one story for almost all of 2020 and this story comes in close at number two.
+MADISON, Wis. — The coronavirus has been the No. 1 story for almost all of 2020 and this story comes in close at No. 2.

 While most of us don’t pay attention to what happens after our toilets flush, scientists and researchers at the Wisconsin State Hygiene Lab are tracking it down and collecting samples of it.